 Driving Linear Resonant Actuators / Linear Vibrators

-LRA linear vibrators needs to be driven with an AC signal, much like a loud speaker.
+LRA linear vibrators need to be driven with an AC signal, much like a loudspeaker.
 It is preferable that this signal is a sinewave at the resonant frequency as shown below.

 Extended Lifetime For Linear Vibrators

-With little mechanical wear, failure modes are restricted to aging of internal components which results in much longer MTTF failure modes than traditional brushed eccentric rotating mass (ERM) vibration motors.
+With little mechanical wear, failure modes are restricted to ageing of internal components which results in much longer MTTF failure modes than traditional brushed eccentric rotating mass (ERM) vibration motors.